vulcanfox/aks-demo/README.md

   os_disk_size_gb     = 50
 }
 ```
-Once we commit the changes and raise a PR in our environment, the workflow will trigger and create a plan, and if approved, the cluster node size will be increased for our users of that particular environment without any downtime.
+Once we commit the changes and raise a PR in our environment, the workflow will trigger and create a plan, and if approved, the cluster node size and replica count will be increased for our users of that particular environment without any downtime.